 I worked with polymer clays enriched with mosaics and Swarovski elements and recycled materials as well as with natural structures like pumpkins.

 I used materials collected during walks and trips, fabrics, herbs for decoration, berries, wood, recycled materials, canvas, pens, watercolours, learning new techniques, experimenting every day constantly.

 Lately I have been using mainly paper, on its own or associated with other heavier materials.

 The paper, which has an ambivalent meaning: paper as a support for writing and paper for bending and creating 3D.

 The path I have undertaken re-echoes a little O’Keeffe’s words in her memoirs

 ‘The meaning of a word has not to me the same precision as that of a colour.
-Colors and shapes have the power to assert in a more definite way than words
+Colors and shapes have the power to assert in a more def

 But when I am not satisfied to express myself with colour, I use words or I use both to strengthen a concept: there is no dichotomy, but a parallel search that often intertwines.